-Program Director, Assistant Professor Paralegal Studies
+Program Director, Assistant Professor for Paralegal Studies

 The Associate of Applied Science Degree in Business Paralegal Studies prepares students to work under the supervision of an attorney in private law offices, government agencies or corporate law departments performing delegated legal work including legal research, document preparation, client interviewing, factual investigation and case management utilizing current technology and in compliance with ethical and professional standards.
 The Paralegal Studies program at Walters State is approved by the America Bar Association (ABA).

 The ABA defines a paralegal (or legal assistant) as "a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who performs specifically delegated substantive legal work for which a lawyer is responsible."
 Paralegals may not provide legal services directly to the public except as permitted by law.

 Paralegals perform various tasks delegated to them by the supervising attorney including legal research, document preparation, client and witness interviewing, fact investigation, and litigation case management.
 The paralegal field has been one of the fastest growing career fields for some time and that trend is projected to continue into the foreseeable future.